offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Given just the additive distance matrix for a simple tree (not the simple tree itself), determine if two *leaf nodes* belong to the same subtree had that simple tree been split on some leaf node's parent.

-**WHY**: Determining if two leaf nodes are within the same subtree from just the additive distance matrix is required by the algorithm that constructs the unique simple tree for that additive distance matrix.
+**WHY**: This is a fundamental operation in additive phylogeny, an algorithm that constructs the unique simple tree for an additive distance matrix.

 **ALGORITHM**: